 Assign Loops Name:

-There are two loops (closed paths) in the circuit, loop 1 with two resistors and a single voltage source, wherein in loop 2 there is no voltage source, three resistors only.
+There are two loops (closed paths) in the circuit, loop 1 with two resistors and a single voltage source, whereas in loop 2 there is no voltage source, three resistors only.

 Assign Sign to Circuit Elements: